 In response, we present the \emph{Embedding Comparator}, an interactive system for analyzing a pair of embedding models.
-Drawing on the insights from our formative interviews, the Embedding Comparator balances between visualizing the models' global geometries with depicting the local neighborhood structures.
-To simplify identifying the similarities and differences between the two models, the system calculates a similarity score for every embedded object based on its reciprocal local neighborhood (i.e., how many of an object's nearest neighbors are shared between the two models, and how many are unique to each model).
-These scores are visualized in several ways including through a histogram of scores, by color-encoding the global geometry plots, and critically, through \emph{Local Neighborhood Dominoes}: small multiple visualizations that facilitate rapid comparisons of local substructures.
-And, a variety of interactive mechanics help facilitate a tight iterative loop between analyzing these global and local views\,---\,for instance, by interactively selecting points in the global plots, or by searching for specific objects, users can filter local neighborhood dominoes, and hovering over dominoes highlights their points in the global views to provide additional context.
+Drawing on the insights from our formative interviews, the Embedding Comparator balances between visualizing the embeddings' global structures with comparing the local neighborhoods (Section~\ref{sec:design}).
+To easily identify the similarities and differences between the two models, the system calculates a similarity score for every embedded object based on its reciprocal local neighborhood (i.e., the number of nearest neighbors an object shares between the two models and how many are unique).
+These scores are visualized in several ways, including through a histogram of scores, through color-encoding the global geometry plots, and critically, through \emph{local neighborhood dominoes}: small multiple visualizations that facilitate rapid comparisons of local substructures.
+A variety of interactive mechanics help facilitate a tight iterative loop between analyzing these global and local views\,---\,for instance, by interactively selecting points in the global plots, or by searching for specific objects, users can filter dominoes, and hovering over dominoes highlights their points in the global views to provide additional context.

-Through three case studies, drawn from use cases described by our interviewees, we demonstrate how the Embedding Comparator helps scaffold and accelerate real-world exploration and analysis of embedding spaces.
-Using three popular word embedding models\,---\,fastText~\cite{mikolov2018advances}, word2vec~\cite{mikolov2013distributed}, and GloVe~\cite{pennington2014glove}\,---\,we show how our systems supports tasks such as evaluating model robustness and expressivity, and conducting linguistic analysis.
-As we highlight, the Embedding Comparator shifts the process of analyzing embeddings from requiring tedious and error-prone manual specification to instead browsing and manipulating a series of visualizations.
-As a result, only a handful of interactions are needed to surface published insights~\cite{histwords} about the evolution of the English language.
+We demonstrate how the Embedding Comparator helps scaffold and accelerate real-world exploration and analysis of embedding spaces through case studies and first-use studies.
+Using tasks based on our formative interviews, we show how our system supports use cases, such as understanding the effects of fine-tuning, conducting linguistic analysis, and exploring multimodal embeddings.
+Our system design enables the replication of previously published results using only a handful of interactions and without the need for task-specific metrics.
+As we demonstrate in case studies (Section~\ref{sec:case-studies}) and validate in first-use studies (Section~\ref{sec:eval-interviews}), the Embedding Comparator shifts the process of analyzing embeddings from tedious and error-prone manual specification to browsing and manipulating a series of visualizations.